It is extremely difficult, and often impossible, to prevent errors when data are stored, retrieved, operated on, or transmitted.

 Suppose that $G$ is a $k\times n$ generator matrix with

-Not only can the parity check matrix be used to detect errors, but when the columns of this matrix are distinct and are all nonzero, it also can be used to correct errors.
+Not only can the parity check matrix be used to detect errors, but when its columns are distinct and all nonzero, it can also be used to correct errors.
 Suppose the codeword $x$ is sent and $y=x+e$ is received, where $e$ is an error string.
-Now suppose that only one error has been introduced when $x$ was transmitted, then
+Now suppose that only one error has been introduced when $x$ was transmitted; then

 Hamming Codes

-To show that the Hamming codes are perfect codes we first need to establish two lemmas.
+To show that Hamming codes are perfect codes, we first need to establish two lemmas.

 Lemma 1: A Hamming code of order $r$ contains $2^{n-r}$ codewords where $n=2^r-1$.